Council of Ariminum: Martyrdom of Gaudentius

 In one group of legends, Gaudentius, the first Bishop of Rimini, participated in the Council; he was against Arianism.
 Once it seemed certain that the Arians would lose, or to flee violence in the city, with seventeen other bishops, Gaudentius retreated to a nearby town, which tradition says was renamed Cattolica (lit.
 'Catholic') after their retreat.
 On his return to Ariminum, Gaudentius was arrested.
 On one account, he was charged with condemning Arianism; in another, his miracles led him to be accused of the deaths in close succession of two imperial troops.
 A mob snatched him from the hands of the city's magistrates: in one account, he was lynched or stoned to death by Arian's supporters; in another, he was stoned to death for perduellio.

 Gaudentius was martyred on 14 October 360.
 He was killed in a marshy area south of the city's Arch of Augustus, which became known as Lacus Martyrum (Lake of the Martyr); it is believed to be the etymology of Via Lagomaggio and Rimini's eponymous suburb.
 The account of Gaudentius' participation in the Council of Ariminum is considered inconsistent with earlier legends about his life.

 Aftermath

 In 360, the Council of Constantinople confirmed the resolutions of Ariminum and Seleucia.
 The early church later disregarded the resolutions from both councils.
 Pope Liberius declared that the Council of Ariminum was held without authority.
 Hilary of Poitiers had already openly denounced the Councils' resolutions, with the result, according to one historian, that "the churches of Gaul for the first time appeared in a new light, as a force that was independent of government, and able to defy it with impunity."

 Some sources attribute Taurus' appointment as a consul in 361 to his management of the Council of Ariminum.

+The Nicene Creed ultimately prevailed as the accepted creed of the Church, which was confirmed (with a modest amendment) at the First Council of Constantinople in 381 (so-called because it was an ecumenical council, unlike the one in 360).